AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Attention-Guided GANs

 \subsection{Implementation Details}

 \textbf{Network Architecture.} For a fair comparison, we use the generator architecture from CycleGAN~\cite{zhu2017unpaired}.
 We have slightly modified it for our task.
 Scheme I takes a three-channel RGB image as input and outputs a one-channel attention mask and a three-channel content mask.
 Scheme II takes an three-channel RGB image as input and outputs $n$ attention masks and $n{-}1$ content masks, thus we fuse all of these masks and the input image to produce the final results.
+Specifically, the attention generator in Fig.~\ref{fig:v2} consists of $u128$, $u64$, and $c7s1{-}10$, where $uk$ denotes a $3 {\times} 3$ fractional-strided-Convolution-InstanceNorm-ReLU layer with $k$ filters and stride $1/2$; $c7s1{-}k$ denote a $7 {\times}7$ Convolution-InstanceNorm-ReLU layer with $k$ filters and stride 1.
+The output of the attention generator is represented by ten attention masks; we choose the first one as the background attention mask, and the rest as the foreground attention masks.
 We set $n{=}10$ in our experiments.
 For the vanilla discriminator, we employ the discriminator architecture from~\cite{zhu2017unpaired}.
-We employ the same architecture as the proposed attention-guided discriminator except the attention-guided discriminator takes a attention mask and an image as inputs while the vanilla discriminator only takes an image as input.
+We employ the same architecture as the proposed attention-guided discriminator except the attention-guided discriminator takes an attention mask and an image as input, while the vanilla discriminator only takes an image as input.

-\textbf{Training Strategy.} We follow the standard optimization method from~\cite{goodfellow2014generative} to optimize the proposed AttentionGAN, i.e., we alternate between one gradient descent step on generators, then one step on discriminators.
-Moreover, we use a least square loss~\cite{mao2016multi} to stabilize our model during the training procedure.
-We also use a history of generated images to update discriminators similar to CycleGAN.
+\textbf{Training Strategy.} Our innovation lies in the structure of the proposed model rather than the training approach.
+Thus, we follow the standard optimization method from~\cite{goodfellow2014generative,zhu2017unpaired} to optimize the proposed AttentionGAN for fair comparisons, i.e., we alternate between one gradient descent step on the generators, then one step on discriminators.
+To slow down the rate of discriminators relative to generators, we follow CycleGAN~\cite{zhu2017unpaired} and divide the objective by 2 while optimizing the discriminators.
+We also use a least square loss to stabilize our model during the training procedure, which is more stable than the negative log likelihood objective.
+Moreover, we use a history of the generated images to update discriminators similar to CycleGAN.